 Setting up EntityMap is a one-time technical task.
 Monitoring AI citations is ongoing.
 Every month, check whether ChatGPT, Perplexity, Gemini, and Copilot cite your business when asked about your services in your city.
 Track changes in citation frequency.
 If citations drop, investigate whether your schema has errors, your website went down, or a competitor improved their entity signals.

 Expand your entity connections over time.
 Add Review schema for customer testimonials.
 Add HowTo schema for your tutorial content.
 Add VideoObject schema for any YouTube content your business produces.
 Each addition strengthens the entity graph that AI engines crawl.
-MarTech Series reports that OtterlyAI recently launched a public API and marketplace of over 101 marketing workflows specifically for AI search monitoring — a sign that the tooling ecosystem around AI citations is maturing quickly.
+The tooling ecosystem around AI citation monitoring is maturing quickly, so treat entity data as a foundation that can plug into future reporting workflows.

 Read next: Fix AI Readability for Your Pakistani Website · Entity Optimization Guide for Pakistani Brands